-The CY8C34 family of devices contains two general purpose opamps in a device.
+The CY8C38 family of devices contain up to four general purpose opamps in a device.

 Figure 8-7.
 Opamp

 The opamp is uncommitted and can be configured as a gain stage or voltage follower, or output buffer on external or internal signals.